German Shepherd Now

 The Bland Diet: Rice and Boiled Chicken

 The classic veterinary bland diet is simple: plain boiled chicken breast (no skin, no seasoning) mixed with plain cooked white rice.
 The AKC recommends a ratio of roughly two parts rice to one part chicken, fed in small portions over two to five days while a dog’s GI system recovers.
+Chicken is the most common protein pairing, but lean ground turkey works too.

 This works well for Shepherds dealing with: